this is my story

 NOCN Level 3 Diploma in IT User Skills (ITQ) (QCF)

 Dreamweaver – Diploma

 Flash – Intermediate

 Photoshop – Intermediate

 RACC – Richmond Adult Community College

-I have self taught many other subjects including, Ink space, Adobe Muse, Premier Pro, PowerPoint, Sublime and I’m in the process of learning WordPress, to name a few.
+I have self taught many other subjects including, WordPress, Elementor, Adobe Muse, PowerPoint, to name a few.
 The table above shows the subjects I went to college to learn.

 I try to keep myself up to date on the programmes/subjects I have learned but the rate that technology keeps changing, makes this a task all by itself.